Frequently Asked Questions

 Now that I own an original of yours, can I make prints or reproduce it?

 You can purchase a copyright to a painting if you are really interested.
-That would mean you can make anything you want from it, make money off it, prints, hats, mugs... etc. Copyrights to a painting typically start at $10,000 but each piece is different.
+That would mean you can make anything you want from it, make money off it, prints, hats, mugs... etc. Copyrights to a painting are very very expensive.
 Please email me to inquire about a specific piece.